cksystemsteaching/selfie/manuscript/encoding.md

 [Radix](https://en.wikipedia.org/wiki/Radix "Radix")
 : The number of unique digits, including zero, used to represent numbers in a positional numeral system.

-Most importantly, no matter the base, as long as we use the same base for the operands of arithmetic operations any method for doing so works.
+Most importantly, arithmetic operations such as addition and subtraction work the same way for any base greater than one as long as we use the same base for the operands of the operation.
 For example, manually adding two binary numbers works just like adding two decimal numbers, more on that below.

 While `1010101` is a binary number with base 2, the decimal number `85` is obviously encoded with base 10 in the *hindu-arabic* numeral system.